cheginit/UHWorkshop/README.md

 # 5- Load Anaconda.
 ana2

-# 6- Create a new environment called "pypv" using conda-forge channel.
+# 6- Create a new environment called "pypv" using conda-forge channel and install the same version as the one installed with OpenFOAM.
-conda create -n pypv -c conda-forge python=2
+conda create -n pypv -c conda-forge paraview=5.5.2

 # 7- Load the newly created environment.
 source activate pypv

-# 8- Install paraview module from the channel.
-conda install -c conda-forge paraview

-# 9- Test the installation.
+# 8- Test the installation.
 If the installation was successful, the
 # folowing command should not have any output.
 python -c "from paraview.simple import *"

-# 10- Deactivate the environment.
+# 9- Deactivate the environment.
 source deactivate
 ```
 Make sure to use the same version as the installed Paraview.